 Applications or CVs sent directly to the University will not be considered.

 You must submit the following with your completed application form:

 - two written references that support your suitability for teaching;

 - a personal statement (maximum 500 words) detailing your commitment to and enthusiasm for teaching, your rationale for applying to be a teacher in your subject, an awareness of the role and responsibilities of the teacher, relevant experience suggesting suitability for the role, and a good standard of written English.

-The interview process takes place over a half day, and includes the following:
+The interview process includes the following:

 - an introductory talk from University lecturers;

 - a personal online interview with one of our tutors and a teacher from a partnership school;